 Of course, with a tent like this, you'll want to get a carpet.

-We have a look at the 3 Layer Insulate carpet for the Montana in this video here:
+We have a look at the 3 Layer Insulate carpet for the Outwell Montana tent in this video here:

 You can also get a footprint to go underneath the tent.
-This can help keep your tent clean so that packing it away is a lot easier.
+This can help keep your tent clean so that packing it away is much easier.
 It could also add a little bit of ground insulation.

 You can see the footprint in this video here:

-If you do use a tent footprint, make sure it is completely covered by the tent.
-If you do leave a little bit exposed, simply tuck it under the tent.
-Leaving the footprint exposed could allow it to collect water under your tent if it rains.
+If you use a tent footprint, ensure the tent covers it completely.
+If you leave a little exposed, tuck it under the tent.
+If it rains, leaving the footprint exposed could allow it to collect water under your tent.

-You simply unzip the canopy from the front of the tent and zip on the awning instead.
-The awning is inflatable too and comes with the same privacy windows as the tent, plus a groundsheet.
+You unzip the canopy from the front of the tent and zip on the awning instead.
+The awning is inflatable, too and comes with the same privacy windows as the tent, plus a groundsheet.